OpenSourceInnovation/project-video-to-ppt/README.md

 #### GUI

-Project has integration with gradio to provide a GUI and clean interface to the project to startup.
+Project has integration with gradio to provide a GUI and clean interface tog the project to startup.

 ```bash
 python3 main.py -v <video_id> -o out.pdf --gui-web